Page Content

 Medical school: Mayo Clinic Alix School of Medicine

-About me: I was born in San Diego, California, but moved to Minnesota when I was young and have lived there since.
+About me: I was born in San Diego, California, but moved to Minnesota when I was young and have lived here since.
 I completed an undergraduate degree in chemistry while also playing basketball and golf at Macalester College.
-Subsequently, I attended medical school at the Mayo Clinic.
-Outside of neurosurgery, I enjoy listening to and playing classical music, researching the work of Bob Dylan, keeping in touch with friends/family, and playing all sports.
-Most of all, I enjoy exploring Rochester and the rest of the world with my wife, Simrit, who is a resident in OB/GYN at Mayo Clinic.
+Subsequently, I attended medical school at Mayo Clinic.
+Outside of neurosurgery, I enjoy listening to and playing classical music, whistling, keeping in touch with friends/family and playing all sports.
+Most of all, I enjoy exploring Rochester and the rest of the world with my wife, Simrit, who is a resident in OB/GYN at Mayo Clinic, and our daughter, Calliope.

 Juliana Rotter, M.D.